On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 Temporary change to liquor licence

-• Application for a temporary change to a food primary, liquor primary or manufacturer’s licence
+• Application (PDF) for a temporary change to a food primary, liquor primary or manufacturer’s licence

-• Special Event Permits (previously known as Special Occasion Licences) are issued by the LCLB (information and online applications can be found on the LCLB SEP website).
+• Application (PDF) for a Special Event Permits (previously known as Special Occasion Licences) are issued by the LCLB (information and online applications can be found on the LCLB SEP website).
 Some Special Event Permit and catering licensed events require municipal review or approval.
-See Municipal Liquor Licensing Policy, Schedule E for details of the review process and fee.
+See Municipal Liquor Licensing Policy, Schedule E (PDF) for details of the review process and fee.

 Liquor Licence Advisory Committee